I teach workshops at various summer art programs and for organizations around the country and am willing

 Drawing and stitching; making lines and marks.
 This workshop will explore ways to capture the quickness, spontaneity, and gestures of drawing through hand and machine stitching in the creation of expressive drawings on cloth.
 We will experiment with: optical mixing, color effects, cross-hatching, stippling, contouring, detailing, shading, gradations, gestural marks, scribbling, working at large and small scales, layering marks, and building texture on a variety of grounds.
 Emphasis will be on individual experimentation and developing a personal stitched mark vocabulary.

-• Three day, five day, or two week versions.
+• Three day, five day, or two-week versions on offer.

 • Minimum set up.
 Students bring own supplies.